 The village is home to Caudwell’s Mill, a Grade II listed historic flour mill which is powered by water from the river Wye.
-A mill has stood here for over 400 years and the present building is now a museum.
-The site also has a shop selling freshly milled flour, the Hlaf Cafe and a craft centre with workshops including a silversmith, stained glass makers and a blacksmiths.
+A mill has stood here for over 400 years and although at present the main building is closed the site houses a craft centre with workshops including a silversmith, art gallery, florist, stained glass maker and a blacksmith.

-There is a new off-road cycle path from Rowsley to Matlock with a planned extension to link up with the nearby Monsal Trail and we have secure cycle storage at the Old Station House if you want to bring your bicycles.
+There is an off-road cycle path from Rowsley to Matlock with a planned extension to link up with the nearby Monsal Trail and we have secure cycle storage at the Old Station House if you want to bring your bicycles.

 Rowsley’s pub, The Grouse and Claret, is just down the road from The Old Station House and has an extensive menu.
-East Lodge Country House Hotel, a popular wedding venue, is just across the road and its restaurant, open to non-residents, has been awarded 3 AA Rosettes.
+East Lodge Events, a popular wedding venue, is just across the road.
 The Peacock at Rowsley has both a restaurant and bar serving food, both open to non-residents.

 Just outside the village is Rowsley South station, home to Peak Rail which runs steam heritage passenger trains to Matlock Riverside most weekends during the year as well as some weekdays in the summer.
 The walk along the river Derwent to Rowsley South is just 3/4 of a mile and the wildflowers in the spring are spectacular.